-Following are the standard declared distances by ICAO for performance calculations.
+Following are the available take-off lengths declared by appropriate authorities and ICAO for for different airfields.
+Knowledge on these terms is important for performance calculations.

 Clearway, Stopway, TORA, TODA, ASDA & LDA

 Clearway is the area beyond the runway not less than 152m wide centrally located about the extended centerline of the runway and under the control of airport authorities.
 Clearway is expressed as a plane extending from the end of runway with up slop not exceeding 1.25% above which no object or terrain protrudes with exception of threshold lights.

 Characteristics of Clearway: